bethaitman/bethsite/content/posts/ui-writing/istc-404.md

 ---
 title: "ISTC's 404 page"
 date: 2015-03-05
+tags: ["ui writing"]
 ---

-This is the 404 page on the ISTC website, Yes, they’re a technical writing organisation.
+This is the 404 page on the ISTC website, a technical writing organisation.

 {{< figure src="/images/istc/before.png" alt="Error 404 - Page Not Found.
 Sorry, something has gone awry!
 We realise this might be a stressful event, so here is a picture of some lovely kittens to help you through this traumatic time." class="image-with-border" >}}

 ## What’s wrong here

-They’re trying a bit too hard to be friendly, and they’re not used to it.
+They’re trying a bit too hard to be friendly, and it doesn't quite fit their tone.
 You can tell there’s a background of writing formally from a few telltale phrases:

 - “something has gone awry” rather than “something’s gone wrong”
 <br>(no contraction and a formal/archaic word choice)